MrADOY/Knapsack/README.md

-### Algororithm for solve Knapsack problem implemented in C
+### Algorithm to solve Knapsack problem implemented in C

 As part of our courses, we had to implement an algorithm to find a solution (not optimal) to the Knapsack Problem